-ScoQUE allows therapists to fetch, change or create questions, and build questionnaires adequate to specific patients and pathologies (Figure 3).
+ScoQUE.
+ScoQUE allows therapists to fetch, change or create questions, and build questionnaires adequate to specific patients and pathologies (Fig. 3 shows an example).
 A pool of standard questions is always available, as well as all those previously created by the therapist.
 Different navigation arrangements (e.g. theme, severity) and direct keyword search are supported for question selection.
 The sequence of questions, or its repetition, is decided when constructing a questionnaire.
 Standard and stereotyped questionnaires are kept and available for reuse.